|

 the only officers' organisation to extend support to workmen unions on

-of cascading effect.
-While other officers unions declared strike to
+cascading effect.
+While other officers unions declared strike to thwart

-thwart workmen unions AIBOA informed Government that to the extent of
+workmen unions AIBOA informed Government that to the extent of cascading

-cascading effect it will not make any demand to IBA and Govt., and
+effect it will not make any demand to IBA and Govt., and declared that

-declared that till workmen settle their disputes AIBOA shall not
+till workmen settle their disputes AIBOA shall not interfere with the

-Reopening" or equal rise for officers justifying the distorition in
+stand of "No Reopening" or equal rise for officers justifying

 BANKING REFORMS - THE NEW